How to get to the Marquesas Islands?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

 How to get to the Marquesas Islands?
-This is a question that I have been asked many times, and that I have seen often on the French Polynesia forums.
-Among all the Polynesian islands, the name of the Marquesas is well known to most people, especially thanks to Jacques Brel and Paul Gauguin.
-These two french celebrities (painter and a singer) are buried on the island of Hiva Oa.
-Some people even plan to live on the Marquesas Islands.
-However, very few know where the islands are located on a map, yet they still dream of a trip to the archipelago.
+This is a question I have been asked many times, and one I often see on French Polynesia travel forums.
+Among all the Polynesian islands, the Marquesas are a name many people recognize, especially because of Jacques Brel and Paul Gauguin.
+These two famous French figures, a singer and a painter, are buried on the island of Hiva Oa.
+Some people even dream of living in the Marquesas Islands.
+Yet very few can actually place them on a map, even though the idea of traveling to the archipelago still captures the imagination.

-For most people who are planning a trip to French Polynesia, the priority is often given to classic itineraries : the Society islands : Bora Bora (for its beautiful fine sandy beaches on the motus, the turquoise lagoons and 1/2 nights in a overwater bungalow), Moorea islands (with its lagoon, coral reefs and 2 perfects bays) a few days on a Tuamotu atolls (Rangiroa and Fakarava mainly for scuba diving to discover underwater life and the local fauna as rays, turtles, snorkel and enjoys amazing lagoons) and finally a few days in the Leeward Islands (Raiatea, Huahine, etc.).
-Nevertheless, the Marquesas are islands at the end of the world, which remain to me a paradisiacal area to discover that is still considered as off the beaten track.
+For most people planning a trip to French Polynesia, the priority is often the classic route: the Society Islands with Bora Bora (for its beautiful fine-sand beaches on the motus, turquoise lagoons, and one or two nights in an overwater bungalow), Moorea (with its lagoon, coral reefs, and two perfect bays), a few days in the Tuamotu atolls (mainly Rangiroa and Fakarava for scuba diving, marine life, rays, turtles, snorkeling, and those incredible lagoons), and finally a few days in the Leeward Islands such as Raiatea or Huahine.
+The Marquesas, however, still feel like islands at the end of the world and, to me, remain a paradisiacal region to discover well off the beaten path.

-The main island and the largest of the Marquesas Archipelago is called Nuku Hiva, the big island, with its capital, Taiohae.
-Six islands are now populated on the archipelago.
-Four of them have a local airport (there is no International airport).
-It is common to distinguish the Northern Marquesas Islands (Ua Pou, Ua Huka and Nuku Hiva) and the Southern Marquesas Islands (Hiva Oa, Tahuata, Fatu Hiva).
-The island of Eiao is now uninhabited, as are the islands and islets of Hatutaa, Motu One, Moho Tani, Hatu Iti and Motu Nao.
+The main island, and the largest in the Marquesas Archipelago, is Nuku Hiva, with its capital, Taiohae.
+Six islands in the archipelago are inhabited today.
+Four of them have a local airport, although there is no international airport.
+It is common to distinguish between the Northern Marquesas Islands (Ua Pou, Ua Huka, and Nuku Hiva) and the Southern Marquesas Islands (Hiva Oa, Tahuata, and Fatu Hiva).
+The island of Eiao is now uninhabited, as are the islands and islets of Hatutaa, Motu One, Moho Tani, Hatu Iti, and Motu Nao.

-These South Pacific islands are on the classic stopover passage of the sailors on a round-the-world trip.
-The article on travel between the islands of French Polynesia may also provide you with information on your transfers from island to island in other Polynesian archipelagos.
+These South Pacific islands are a classic stopover for sailors on round-the-world voyages.
+My article on travel between the islands of French Polynesia may also help you plan your transfers from one island to another in the other Polynesian archipelagos.

-The Marquesas Islands are actually an archipelago belonging to French Polynesia (and thus to France), located about 1500 Km north of Tahiti Island, in the middle of the Pacific Ocean, in Oceania.
-It is one of the five archipelagos of the Polynesian territory, one of my favorites with the Gambier (Mangareva) and Australes.
-This tropical archipelago is particularly well known for being part of the origin of the settlement of Easter Island.
-These volcanic islands have lush vegetation and can be considered paradise on earth for hikers.
+The Marquesas Islands are an archipelago belonging to French Polynesia (and therefore to France), located about 1,500 km north of Tahiti, in the middle of the Pacific Ocean, in Oceania.
+It is one of the five archipelagos of French Polynesia and one of my favorites, along with the Gambier Islands (Mangareva) and the Australes.
+This tropical archipelago is particularly well known for its role in the settlement of Easter Island.
+These volcanic islands are covered in lush vegetation and can feel like paradise on earth for hikers.

-In this article, I explain to you in a synthetic way, how to go to the Marquesas Islands but also how to travel from one island to another in the archipelago.
+In this article, I explain, in a clear and practical way, how to get to the Marquesas Islands and how to travel from one island to another within the archipelago.

-To take you a step further, we’ve written a nice article that covers all the essentials about the Marquesas Islands: an overview of the islands, how to get there, what to do, why, how, and so on.
+To take things a step further, we’ve also written a complete article covering the essentials about the Marquesas Islands: an overview of the islands, how to get there, what to do, why go, how to organize your trip, and more.

 Are you planning your trip to French Polynesia?